Marshall I. Ludington

 Marshall Independence Ludington (July 4, 1839 – July 26, 1919) was a career officer in the United States Army.
 A veteran of the American Civil War, he attained the rank of brigadier general as Quartermaster General of the United States Army during the Spanish–American War.
 He was promoted to major general on April 12, 1903, and retired the following day.

 Early life

-Marshall I. Ludington was born in Somerset Township, Somerset County, Pennsylvania on July 4, 1839, the son of Zalmon Ludington and Lovila (Hagans) Ludington.
+Marshall Independence Ludington was born in Somerset Township, Somerset County, Pennsylvania on July 4, 1839, the son of Zalmon Ludington and Lovila (Hagans) Ludington.
 His middle name derived from the fact that he was born on Independence Day.
-Ludington was raised Somerset and Uniontown, and educated in the local schools.
+Ludington was raised in Somerset and Uniontown, and educated in the local schools.
 In the late 1850s, he was a student at Madison College in Uniontown.

 American Civil War

 Ludington volunteered for military service during the American Civil War and in 1862 was commissioned in the Union Army as an assistant quartermaster of volunteers with the rank of captain.
 He was assigned as quartermaster of 2nd Division, II Corps.
 He served with the Army of the Potomac and took part in the battles of Fredericksburg, Chancellorsville, and Gettysburg.
 In the fall of 1863 he was assigned as quartermaster of the II Corps' Cavalry Division, and took part in the Battle of the Wilderness and the early stages of the Siege of Petersburg.
 In July 1864, Ludington was appointed quartermaster of 1st Division, II Corps, a post he retained until the end of the war in 1865.
 In 1867, he received brevet promotions to major, lieutenant colonel, colonel, and brigadier general of volunteers and lieutenant colonel in the regular army as recognition of the superior service he rendered throughout the war.